 - 1) Online Application associated with their program of interest through the PostBacCAS.
 Only one application is required.
-The graduate admission committee will recommend an alternative program if the applicant does not meet the admission requirements for the program associated with their application. - 2) Official transcripts from all post-secondary institutions attended where any college credit was completed, whether they are degree bearing credits or not, sent directly to PostBacCAS.
-Transcripts must be verified by the PostBacCAS before the application will be considered complete.
-See "Transcripts" section below for requirements pertaining to transcripts from a non-U.S. institution. - 3) Competitive applicants will have successfully completed the following courses within the last five years: - General Biology w/laboratory (one year) - General Chemistry w/laboratory (one year) - Organic Chemistry w/laboratory (one year)
+The graduate admission committee will recommend an alternative program if the applicant does not meet the admission requirements for the program associated with their application. - 2) Two Letters of Recommendation: Academic or Professional Recommendations only; no personal recommendations will be considered by the admission committee - 3) Statement of Purpose - 4) Résumé or Professional CV - 5) Official transcripts from all post-secondary institutions attended where any college credit was completed, whether they are degree bearing credits or not, sent directly to PostBacCAS.
+Transcripts must be verified by the PostbacCAS before the application will be considered complete.
+See "Transcripts" section below for requirements pertaining to transcripts from a non-U.S. institution.